piotrektnw/piotrektnw/README.md

 - 👋 Hi, I’m @piotrektnw, located in Kraków/Poland.
-Frontend freelance developer
+Freelance frontend developer.
-- 👀 I’m interested in widening my horizons in IT area and starting my first job in IT.
+- 👀 I’m interested in widening my horizons in IT area.
+- :computer: I'm working as a Web Specialist.
 - 🌱 I’m currently mastering my frontend skills.
 - 💞️ I’m looking to collaborate on opensource projects.
 - 📫 How to reach me: piotrpanek89@outlook.com